RBKunnela/context-engineering-intro/INITIAL_EXAMPLE.md

 Pydantic AI documentation: https://ai.pydantic.dev/

+### Context7 Documentation Access

+To access library documentation:
+1. First, resolve the library name to an ID using `mcp3_resolve-library-id`
+2. Then fetch documentation with `mcp3_get-library-docs`

+Example:
+- Resolve: `mcp3_resolve-library-id "react"`
+- Get docs: `mcp3_get-library-docs` with the resolved ID

 ## OTHER CONSIDERATIONS:

 - Include a .env.example, README with instructions for setup including how to configure Gmail and Brave.